pavlekovic/property-pulse-uk/README.md

     (E1 Story 1: As a Data Analyst/Scientist, I want to access the UK property price dataset, both full history and monthly updates, from the Land Registry, so that I can maintain an up-to-date raw dataset for downstream processing.)
         No tasks left.

-    (E1 Story 2: As a Data Analyst/Scientist, I want to have access to stored extracted property data in an efficient, organised format, so that the data can be read quickly and easily by downstream processes.)
-        Task 2.1: Convert CSV to Parquet for performance Task 2.2: Organise data into folder structure in "data/raw/YYYY-MM" format Task 2.3: Add logging for extract step as best practice Task 2.4: Add inline comments as best practice Task 2.5: Add docstrings for each function as best practice Task 2.6: Add testing

-    (E1 Story 3: As a Data Analyst/Scientist, I want to have access to Local Authority GeoJSON boundaries, so that the property price data can be accurately mapped for visualisation in the Streamlit app.)
+    (E1 Story 2: As a Data Analyst/Scientist, I want to have access to Local Authority GeoJSON boundaries, so that the property price data can be accurately mapped for visualisation in the Streamlit app.)
         No tasks left.

+    (E1 Story 3: As a Data Analyst/Scientist, I want to have access to stored extracted property data in an efficient, organised format, so that the data can be read quickly and easily by downstream processes.)
+        Task 3.1: Convert CSV to Parquet for performance Task 3.2: Organise data into folder structure in "data/raw/YYYY-MM" format Task 3.3: Add logging for extract step as best practice Task 3.4: Add inline comments as best practice Task 3.5: Add docstrings for each function as best practice Task 3.6: Add testing

     Done
         Task 1.1: Create Python script to ingest CSV from data source using stream=True